 Creates a roadmap for migrating policies, strategy, and best practices across the MTF in a manner that addresses the preferences and needs of individuals and clinics.

-Participates as a member CIO and IM/IT leadership committees by representing the needs and requirements of the clinical community.
+Participates as a member of CIO and IM/IT leadership committees representing the needs and requirements of the clinical community.

 Assists the CIO and IM/IT leadership in every stage of the system life cycle to ensure efficient and effective coordination, planning, acquisition, implementation, maintenance, and evaluation of clinical systems in the clinical setting.